eric-forte/python-template-lite/README.md

 * Replace existing tasks in `tasks.py` with desired tasks, add custom i/o operations to `io.py`, and add/replace dataclasses in `classes.py`

 * Use Makefile to deploy worker and/or run tests as desired
-    * To deploy run `make deploy`
+    * To deploy locally run `make deploy`
+    * To test/submit jobs locally, run `python test.py` (after running `make deploy` and after the broker and results backend are running, e.g. rabbitmq)

 * Rabbitmq is REQUIRED for this to function.
 One can run rabitmq in a docker container locally and use current settings via `docker run -d -p 5672:5672 rabbitmq`

-* NOTE if using docker deployment one MUST change the ipaddress of the rabbitmq broker and results backend
+* NOTE if using docker deployment for app one MUST change the ipaddress of the rabbitmq broker and results backend